mikolmogorov/Ragout/docs/USAGE.md

 Optionally, you can add:

-* Phylogenetic tree containing reference and target genomes [in *NEWICK* format]
+* Phylogenetic tree with the reference and target genomes [in *NEWICK* format]
 * Synteny block scale

-All these parameters should be described in a single recipe file.
+All these parameters should be described in a single recipe file (see below)
-See the example of such file below.

 Output
 ------

-After running Ragout, output directory will contain (substitute target with the name of your target genome):
+After running Ragout, output directory will contain:

-* __target_scaffolds.fasta__: scaffolds sequences
+* __target_scaffolds.fasta__: scaffolds
-* __target_unplaced.fasta__: unplaced input fragments
+* __target_unplaced.fasta__: unplaced input sequences
-* __target_scaffolds.links__: description of the input fragments order (see below)
+* __target_scaffolds.links__: the order and orientation of the input sequences in scaffolds (see below)
-* __target_scaffolds.agp__: a similar description in NCBI AGP format
+* __target_scaffolds.agp__: same as below, but in NCBI AGP format

-There will also be some intermediate files related to the run.

 Recipe File
 -----------

-Recipe file describes Ragout run configuration.
+A recipe file describes the Ragout run configuration.
-Here is an example of such file (a full version, some parameters could be ommited):
+Here is an example of such file (full version, some parameters could be ommited):

     .references = rf122,col,jkd,n315
     .target = usa